dbdeveloper/dotenv-loader/CONTRIBUTING.md

 This guide provides all necessary instructions for developers who want to:

-- Run or contribute to the `dotenv_loader` project.
+- Run or contribute to the `dotenv-loader` project.
 - Understand the test layout and configuration resolution logic.
 - Set up a local development environment.
 - Publish the package to PyPI.